burkova16/Burkova.github.io/_posts/2020-02-28-test-markdown.md

   I faced some challenges during this process.
 Adding Wi-Fi functionality to a thermostat requires the use of external hardware components, such as a Wi-Fi module or chip, and appropriate software libraries that support wireless communication.
 C++ code can be used to interface with these hardware components and implement the necessary protocols for sending and receiving data over Wi-Fi.

+Below is the pseudocode enhancement to demonstrate the ability to visualize code:

 ~~~